Los Gatos Center Urgent Care

 What is urgent care?

 Our Urgent Care Center in Los Gatos is staffed by a team of physicians, nurses, medial assistants and patient service representatives who provide care to adults with urgent medical issues.
 We believe that the relationship between a patient and a primary care physician is very important, but sometimes urgent health care needs arise when your primary care physician is not immediately available.

 If you have an urgent medical concern, you may also be able to speak to an advice nurse or be seen in the primary care after-hours clinic.
-The Urgent Care Center is open weekdays, from 8 a.m. to 9 p.m., and 8 a.m. to 8 p.m. on the weekends.
+The Urgent Care Center is open daily, from 8 a.m. to 8 p.m..

 The conditions we treat include: